RESOURCE LIBRARY

 Example: Miss Texas 2010 Ashley Melnick had Autism as her social initiative, but schools wouldn’t allow her to just come and speak on Autism.
 So she talked to students about her brother and shared how he was different, and gave examples of how we can accept differences in others.
 She was able to share about Autism, but in a manner that all students could see that even though her brother was different, he still had feelings and wanted to be accepted.

-- Social Impact Pitch
+- Social Media Branding

-- Spring Seminar
+- Spring Showcase

-Spring Seminar is an event where everything comes together and titleholders report this is when they really start to feel like Miss Texas and Outstanding Teen candidates!
+Spring Showcase is an event where everything comes together and titleholders report this is when they really start to feel like Miss Texas and Outstanding Teen candidates!
 All candidates should attend, and we ask that at least one parent attend as well, if possible.

-Dates: weekend of April 16th
+Dates: weekend of April 22-24

 Location: Renaissance Dallas Richardson Hotel